Demi-urge/menace_sandbox/docs/db_router.md

 ## Logging and metrics

 `DBRouter` emits structured logs for shared table accesses.
-Each entry contains the menace ID, table name, operation type and an ISO timestamp.
+Because each entry includes the `menace_id`, table name, operation and timestamp, these logs can be aggregated across deployments to monitor cross‑Menace behaviour.
 Local table accesses are silent unless audit logging is enabled.
 Configure the verbosity via the `DB_ROUTER_LOG_LEVEL` environment variable.
 The output format defaults to JSON but can be set to key-value pairs by defining `DB_ROUTER_LOG_FORMAT=kv`.